Runtime Parameters

 ...

-parameter_definitions=[cold_plate_temperature, centrifuge_option, method_file_path]
+parameter_definitions=[cold_plate_temperature, centrifuge_option, method_file_path, data_file]

 )